anklinv/Scalable_Genetic_Algorithm/README.md

      ```

 ## Example JSON for experiment
 In this example we try different number of islands of different sizes.
-We try every combination of using an island of size k where `1 <= k < 4` and the population size p where `p ∈ {100, 200, 400, 800}`.
+We try every combination of using an island of size k where `1 <= k < 4` and the population size p where `p ∈ {100, 200, 400, 800}` for 10 repetitions.
 ```
 {
-  "name" : "try scaling and population size", "fixed_params" : {
+  "name" : "try scaling and population size", "repetitions" : 10,
+  "fixed_params" : {
     "mode" : "island"
   },